srjefers/spark-workshop/AGENDA.md

   1. Exercise: Deploying Applications using spark-submit (`--master` and `--deploy-mode`)
 1. Tuning Spark Infrastructure
   1. Exercise: Configuring CPU and Memory for Master and Executors
-  1. Exercise: Observing Shuffling using `groupByKey`
+  1. Exercise: Observing Shuffling using `groupByKey`-like operations.

 ### Spark SQL